Tongue tie is a condition that you’re born with.

 How To Treat Tongue Tie

-To treat tongue tie, most doctors recommend a simple cut to release the frenulum, which is a fold of skin that prevents an organ from moving too far.
+To treat tongue tie, most doctors recommend a simple surgical cut to release the frenulum.

 This procedure is called a frenotomy.